ComBoard

 Interview 5 additional individuals who use AAC devices to understand their needs and let them guide further design decisions.
 Later, moderated usability studies will guide iteration.

-Dev Collab
+Dev Collaboration

 Publish as a website and as a downloadable app for Ellie to continue using with other communication partners.